Manuel Pérez (guerrilla leader)

-Manuel Pérez Martínez (May 9, 1943 – February 14, 1998), also known as "El Cura Pérez" ("Pérez the Priest"), was the leader of the Colombian National Liberation Army (ELN) for over three decades.
+Manuel Pérez Martínez (9 May 1943 – 14 February 1998), also known as "El Cura Pérez" ("Pérez the Priest"), was a Spanish Catholic communist and Marxist-Leninist revolutionary and the leader of the Colombian National Liberation Army (ELN) for over three decades.
 The ELN was the second-largest rebel group in Colombia at that time.

 Biography

-Born in Alfamén, Spain, Pérez was originally a priest, and worked in Spain, France, Haiti, and the Dominican Republic.
-Following his defrocking and expulsion from the Dominican Republic in 1968, he went to Colombia and joined the ELN in 1969.
-He became the group's leader some time in the 1970s and remained so until his death at age 54 in 1998 from hepatitis B. His leadership is thought to have significantly affected the ELN's ideology (Cuban-style Marxism and liberation theology).
+Born in Alfamén, Spain, Pérez was originally a Catholic priest, and worked in Spain, France, Haiti, and the Dominican Republic.
+An admirer of Camilo Torres Restrepo, following his defrocking and expulsion from the Dominican Republic in 1968, he went to Colombia and joined the ELN in 1969.
+He became the group's leader some time in the 1970s and remained so until his death at age 54 in 1998 from hepatitis B. His leadership is thought to have significantly affected the ELN's ideology (Cuban-style Marxism, Catholicism and liberation theology).
+He was also instrumental in increasing the ELN's size from less than 100 to more than 5,000.

+Personal life

+Perez identified as a Christian and had origins in the Catholic priesthood but, during his time in the guerilla movement, he did not wish to be addressed as "priest."

+Perez also praised Pablo Escobar, stating that: